 First, set up two or three data sources to verify you’re getting a valid snapshot of what’s taking place in your call center.
-Then listen to agent-customer conversations, solicit customer feedback on e-mails and invoices, and provide manager’s contact information.
+Then listen to agent-customer conversations, solicit customer feedback on e-mails and invoices, and provide the manager’s contact information.

 Many of today’s consumers don’t feel like they get good customer service.
 With this mindset, it only takes one bad experience for them to bolt to a competitor.

 This can cost you significantly.
-It’s 4 to 5 times as costly to attract a new customer than it is to keep an old one.
+It’s 4 to 5 times as costly to attract a new customer as it is to keep an old one.

 Instead, boost customer loyalty by providing awesome customer experiences.
 It increases sales and profits and cuts expenses.

 Allow 31West, an outsourcing IT help desk service provider to put our proven experience in providing tech support for small and medium-size companies to work for you.
 Request a quote from our sales team.